The Museum Shop

 - Nova Scotia themed t-shirts for children and adults

 - A selection of provincial and Canadian flags and license plates

-- Postcards featuring images from across the county and province
+- Postcards and notecards featuring images from across the county and province

 The industrial heritage of Pictou County and Nova Scotia is always on display in the Museum Shop.
 Examples of these items include:

 - “Train” items, including toys, clothing, books, and wall plaques

 - Lost Cod Clothing Co. industrial-themed t-shirts, caps and stickers (including Clairtone, Ferguson Industries, and Sydney Steel)

 - Books and vintage photographs that detail our region’s industrial past